 Third, you have selected approximately 10-15 institutions that interest you, you should write to each university requesting application forms and more information about admission requirements and the specific program you’re interested in.
 The Education Advising Center has sample pre-application forms.
 This process should be started at least one year before you plan to enroll.
 Most students enter U.S. universities in August/ September, but some universities also admit students in January and March.

 Fourth, you will need to register for any of the standardized exams that the college or university requires for admission.
 All students should take the TOEFL (Test of English as a Foreign Language).
-Most applicants for undergraduate study also will need to take the SAT while most graduate students will need to take GRE.
+Most applicants for undergraduate study also will need to take the ACT or SAT while most graduate students will need to take GRE.
 Registration forms for the TOEFL and other tests are available at the Embassy Educational Advising Center.

 Finally, after you have received information and application forms from the universities, you need to select schools to officially apply to.
 Send completed application forms, along with all other required documents, directly to the college or university’s Admission Office.
 Be sure you know each school’s application deadline date.
 Required documents usually include certified copies of your school transcripts (Certificates and mark sheets), test scores, letters of recommendation, the application fee, and documents showing you have enough money to pay for your education and living expenses.
 Transcripts should only be certified by the Notary Office (Notaire), Ministry of Justice.
 There is also usually a fee for applying to an institution, whether or not you are accepted or choose to enroll.